 - Athletic Shoes

-Please see the book and equipment information guide for more details.
+Please see the equipment information guide for more details.
 Students should refrain from purchasing firearms, uniforms, and equipment until they have completed the registration process and attended new student orientation as the list is subject to change.